Skip to Content

 Otherwise, you can find free street parking on Higher Lane, near the trailhead for the Nicky Nook Walk.
 We found many people parked there that were doing the walk.
 Parking here seemed to have no affiliation with Wyresdale Park.

 It’s possible to get to Wyresdale Park using public transport.
 You can get a train to Preston and then a bus to Scorton.
 From Scorton, you’re looking at an approx. 2.5km walk to get to Wyresdale Park to start the Nicky Nook Walk described above.
-Feel free to check the train times and prices here.
 We recommend using Trainline and Google Maps to help plan your journey.

 Despite public transport being an option, we recommend driving (if that’s possible) as it’s much less time-consuming.